svpino/ml.school/README.md

 During the program, you are encouraged to work on the Pipeline of Digits problem as the main assignment.
 To make it easier to start, you can use the [Pipeline of Digits](mnist/mnist.ipynb) as a starting point.

+## Resources

+* [Serving a TensorFlow model from a Flask application](penguins/serving/flask/README.md): A simple Flask application that serves a multi-class classification TensorFlow model to determine the species of a penguin.